 What Zendesk add-ons actually are

-The Zendesk marketplace includes over 1,900 third-party integrations, letting support teams customize their help desk without waiting for new features from Zendesk's official roadmap.
-The most popular Zendesk apps and Zendesk plugins fall into practical buckets: AI and automation, agent productivity, analytics and sentiment analysis, Zendesk workforce management, knowledge base and self service tools, customer communications, and CRM or marketing integrations that support proactive campaigns.
-The best apps pull customer data into Zendesk so agents never leave their primary ticketing surface, and push information out so other tools can act on support signals.
+The Zendesk Marketplace includes over 1,500 apps and integrations, letting support teams customize their help desk without waiting for every new feature to land on Zendesk's official roadmap.
+These extensions span AI and automation, agent productivity, analytics and sentiment analysis, workforce management, knowledge base and self-service tools, customer communications, and CRM or marketing integrations that support proactive campaigns.

 Comparison table